A client recently lost her partner rather suddenly. She was fairly dependent on him for most things.

 I had already explained to her that in the framework of #NVC, a solution, activity, object or person in your life can be a “super satisfier”.
 It or they can meet many needs relatively easily – drawing us to them or it.
 She had already started to be less dependent and more interdependent (getting her needs met by many people, with flexibility as to who it might be, as long as the need(s) is/are met).
 She wanted to find new ways to meet those needs, so she could begin to function again.

-1. List Needs and Previous Solutions that are Not Met When You are Single.
+1. List the Needs and Previous Solutions that are Not Currently Available.

 We wrote a list of her Needs (also called values or longings): companionship, closeness, care, knowing she matters and is important, being understood, being seen and heard, being valued, support.
 You, too, may struggle getting some of these met.

 These are certainly needs I know well, and have always found harder to meet when I am single.
-It is a real pull for me to be in a relationship to have these needs significantly contributed to almost automatically.
-And, of course, I am more free if I don’t rely on only one or two people.
+It is a real pull for me to be in a relationship to have these needs significantly contributed to, almost automatically.
+And, of course, I am more free if I don’t rely on only one or two people ie if I am interdependent.

 Silkie had a list of things that had been taken care of by her partner: banking, cooking/meal planning, driving/transport, companion, emotional support, hand-holder, someone with similar approach to life to bounce ideas off etc. We used these things to add to the needs she had already identified.